brentgroves/repsys/a_status/current_tasks.md

 # Current Tasks

-- Providing support to Jared in Fruitport for running ETL scripts for Power BI.
+- Providing support to Jared EikenBerry in Fruitport for running ETL scripts for Power BI.
 His scripts will be automated by the ETL report system.
 - Jared EikenBerry Admin privileges.

 - Create InnoDB scripts